sci-wms/sci-wms/sphinx/advanced.rst

 Custom Django Settings
 ~~~~~~~~~~~~~~~~~~~~~~

-You may create a file at **path/to/sci-wms/sci-wms/settings/local_settings.py** and configure any Django settings you wish.
+You may create a file at **path/to/sci-wms/sci-wms/settings/local_settings.py** or **path/to/sci-wms/sci-wms/settings/local/settings.py** and configure any Django settings you wish.
+The latter takes presedence over the former.

 The following settings are recommended: